SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### static, automatic and dynamic variables

+The lifetime of a variable is the time where it is in a valid state, which generally coincides with when it has memory.
+The lifetime of a value is the time where it occupies a certain region of memory.
+The lifetime of a variable cannot outlive the the lifetime of its value.

+A static variable is allocated for the entire lifetime of the program.
+Static variables fall outside of the clear stack heap distincition, as they are stored in a data segment.
+A data segment is a part of the object file (file of object code = compiler output, see compilers) that contains static variables.
+The read-only data segment is the part of the data segment (or an extra data segment) that contains read-only static variables (ergo static consonants) the read-only data segment may be called rodata.

+The terms automatic and dynamic variables/memory allocation are mainly used in C-style languages.

 An automatic variable is a variable that has its memory allocated and deallocated automatically when the program enters and leaves the variables scope.
 Automatic variables have a lifetime of the variables scope.
-Automatic variables are allocated on the stack, within a stack frame.
+In general, automatic variables are allocated on the stack, within a stack frame.
 Any automatic variable can go out of scope.

-A static variable is allocated for the entire lifetime of the program.
-Static variables fall outside of the clear stack heap distincition.
-Dynamic variables have a lifetime of your choosing: their memory is allocated and deallocated by you.
+Dynamic memory allocation creates lifetimes of your choosing: their memory is allocated and deallocated by you or a memory management system.
-Dynamic variables are stored on the heap.
+Dynamic memory allocation generally stores things on the heap.
+(dynamic variable isn't a real term, I've introduced it here for terminological parallelism)
-Def: Automatic/static/dynamic variables use automatic/static/dynamic memory allocation.
+Def: Automatic/static variables use automatic/static memory allocation.

+Use-after-free is a vulnerability where memory is used after it has been deallocated.
+Use-after-free can generally only occur to dynamically allocated memory.

+In lexical lifetimes, the lifetime of a value is until the end of its lexical scope In non-lexical lifetimes, the lifetime of a value is until it is last used within its lexical scope.
+In general, the difference between lexical and non-lexical lifetimes does not matter, however if the value is a reference Rust's borrow checker cares about if you're holding on to it.
+Hence, rust implements non-lexical lifetimes for references.

 ### memory management

 Memory management is managing the memory of an application.
 One of the main jobs of memory management is memory allocation and deallocation.
 Memory management may be manual = performed by the programmer or automatic = performed by the programming language automatically.
-Dynamic variables are handled by manual memory management or by automatic memory management.
+Dynamic memory allocation can be handled by manual memory management or by automatic memory management.
-Automatic variables are handled by automatic memory management.
+Automatic variables are handled by automatic memory management. static variables are not subject to memory management.
 Most higher-level programming languages have no manual memory management at all.

+A destructor is a method which is envoked just before the memory of a thing is released.

 #### types of data